 Rod and reel combo.

 Not the best reel – but still decent for the price.

 A one-stop-shop for all your fishing needs, this set makes a great kit to throw in the back of your car.
 You don’t need anything else to get going – and as a travel fishing option, you can’t say fairer than that.

-Japanese manufacturer Shimano are at the top of their game when it comes to fishing rods and reels, and this is one example of their travel rod options.
+Japanese manufacturer Shimano is at the top of their game when it comes to fishing rods and reels, and this is just one example of their extensive travel rod options.

 Available in a choice of lengths and actions, this spin rod comes in four or five sections, and because of the new X5 Nano-carbon technology, each rod is super-lightweight, yet powerful and responsive.

-The durable cork handles offer comfort and control, and although designed with travel in mind, there’s no reason you couldn’t use one of these rods as your regular setup, given the quality that Shimano are famous for.
+The durable cork handles offer comfort and control, and although designed with travel in mind, there’s no reason you couldn’t use one of these rods as your regular set up, given the quality that Shimano is famous for.